Wall Street Praises Diversified Healthcare Trust (DHC) After Recent Earnings Report

-Diversified Healthcare Trust (NASDAQ:DHC) went up by 3.84% from its latest closing price compared to the recent 1-year high of $8.93.
-The company’s stock price has collected 6.48% of gains in the last five trading sessions.
-Press Release reported 16 hours ago that Diversified Healthcare Trust Announces Quarterly Dividend on Common Shares
+Diversified Healthcare Trust (NASDAQ:DHC) went up by 1.09% from its latest closing price compared to the recent 1-year high of $8.93.
+The company’s stock price has collected 9.41% of gains in the last five trading sessions.
+Press Release reported on 01/14/21 that Diversified Healthcare Trust Announces Quarterly Dividend on Common Shares

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.